doubleedesign/comet-components/docs-site/docs/intro.md

 :::important
 Comet Components is an active work in progress at [Double-E Design](https://www.doubleedesign.com.au).

-The code currently available via GitHub should be considered an incomplete alpha release.
+These docs and the code currently available via GitHub should be considered an incomplete alpha release.
 :::

 # Welcome!